brandodo/shopify-frontend-application/README.md

 This application is currently deployed to Heroku, which you can find [here](two-bite-thrillers.herokuapp.com/).

+If viewing the [Replit deploy](https://replit.com/@BrandonO1/shopify-frontend-application#), you will need to create your own .env file with the appropriate variables.
+See ".sample.env" for an example.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts